joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 - Arithmetic operators: Perform basic mathematical operations such as addition (+), subtraction (-), multiplication (*), division (/), and modulus (%).
 - Comparison operators: Compare two values and return a Boolean result, such as equal to (==), not equal to (!=), greater than (&gt;), less than (&lt;), etc.
-- Logical operators: Combine Boolean values and return a Boolean result, such as and, or, and not.
+- Logical operators: Combine Boolean values and return a Boolean result, such as "and", "or", and "not".
-- Assignment operators: Assign values to variables, such as =, +=, -=, etc.
+- Assignment operators: Assign values to variables, such as (=), (+=), (-=), etc.
-- Membership operators: Test if a value is a member of a sequence, such as in and not in.
+- Membership operators: Test if a value is a member of a sequence, such as "in" and "not in".
-- Identity operators: Compare the identity of two objects, such as is and is not.
+- Identity operators: Compare the identity of two objects, such as 'is' and "is not".

 Understanding and using operators allows you to perform calculations, make comparisons, and control the flow of your program effectively.